12 Core SEO·Search-Engine Concepts — sandbox · E-E-A-T · DA · CTR · AI Overview on One Page

 IndexNow Instant notification on page changes (Bing · Yandex · Naver)

-Explicit Allow for GPTBot · ClaudeBot · PerplexityBot · Google-Extended in robots.txt is the standard now.
-We have it set up.
+These days the standard is to explicitly Allow GPTBot · ClaudeBot · PerplexityBot · Google-Extended in robots.txt, and that's how I have it set up.

 8. Schema.org / JSON-LD — the rich-snippet engine

-A structured-data vocabulary search engines understand.
-JSON-LD is the most common format.
+This is a structured-data vocabulary that search engines understand, and JSON-LD is the most common format for it.

 <script type="application/ld+json">